E-commerce in China

 Growing online consumer market

+With the rapid growth of the online consumer market and the development of digital solutions, Chinese e-commerce sales keep growing.
 Chinese consumers are becoming increasingly internationally minded.
-The Netherlands, for example, enjoys a stellar reputation when it comes to baby products, cosmetics, and personal care.
-Especially for the growing middle class in large cities, overseas luxuries and (branded) products (in Dutch) have become a popular new category.
+The Netherlands, for example, enjoys a good reputation when it comes to baby products, cosmetics, and personal care.
+Especially for the growing middle class in large cities, foreign luxury and branded products are popular.

 Key figures

-On Statista, you will find all sorts of market figures on e-commerce in China.
-Research the Chinese market (in Dutch) before entering it.
+On , you will find all sorts of market figures on e-commerce in China.
+Research the Chinese (in Dutch) before entering it.
 Talk to local people and businesses, get a feel for the country and talk to people who live and work there.
 They will know best whether your product has a chance of making a mark on the Chinese market.
-And they will help you discover blind spots or things you will have to tweak in order to win over Chinese consumers.
+And they will help you discover blind spots or things you will have to adjust in order to win over Chinese consumers.
 Even small gestures can have a big impact, from more luxurious packaging to a personalised, handwritten card.